yushiangfu/study-notes/01-process.md

 In the regard of class priority, stop > deadline > real time > fair > idle.
 The rule of selecting the next running task is:
-1. From high to low, walk through the scheduling classes and see which one has at least one qualified entity to run.
+- Start from the high precedence class and check if it has at least one task to run.
+  - Yes, if an entity of the real-time class keeps running with no mercy, tasks in fair scheduling class have no chance to shine at all
-2. Call scheduling class methods to select the best candidate within that class and remove it from sub run queue Of course, the currently running one will return to its sub-queue for the next chance or somewhere else waiting for the resource.
+- Call scheduling class methods to select the best candidate within that class and remove it from sub run queue Of course, the currently running one will return to its sub-queue for the next chance or somewhere else waiting for the resource.

 A few places in the kernel raise the flag of 'it is time to schedule again' when any below conditions become true.